kojiishi/snap-height/README.md

 CSS Snap Heights
 ================

-This document tries to simplify [CSS Line Grid].
+This document tries to support vertical rhythm in CSS, similar to [CSS Line Grid].

-The current draft has gone through a great simplification process since its original proposal.
+The current [CSS Line Grid] focuses on positioning, and has gone through a great simplification process since its original proposal.
-This document tries further simplification, and see how well or not well such simplification can serve use cases.
+This document tries to focus on sizing, with further simplification.
+The two specs have some common use cases, but also complements each other, and each is still useful without the other.

 For the background, benefits, or use cases of the feature, please refer to [CSS Line Grid],